defpunk/cherrypick-practice/README.md

 1. Make sure your on the branch that will recieve the commit you're replicating
-2. Find the commit hash of the commit you want to copy
+2. Find the commit hash of the commit you want to copy hint `git log --oneline main` will show you what's on the main branch
 3. Run `git cherry-pick REPLACE-ME-WITH-COMMIT-ID-YOUR-COPYING`
 4. Deal with the results, this could work, result in a merge confilct you'd need to resolve, or report that the cherry pick would result in an empty commit in which case you can choose to skip or allow the empty commit